Posted by Darryl Payne in Smoky Mountains

 Daredevils and rookies alike can find lots of choices when it comes to water sports in the Smokies.
 Enjoy nature's own amusement park with whitewater rafting down one of the many classes of rapids.
 Go it on your own, or ride with a professional.

-Canoe rentals are also available as a tranquil way to spend the day at your own pace.
-Other options include kayaks, jet skis, and tubing too.
+Inner tube and canoe rentals are also available as a tranquil way to spend the day at your own pace.
+Consider Douglas Lake boat rental companies for kayaks, jet skis, and power boats too.

 If you love the thrill of the water, then pack up your bathing suit and sunscreen and head to the Smoky Mountains.
 With so many ways to have fun getting wet, your only problem will be trying to fit them all in!

 Gatlinburg Attractions Gatlinburg, TN Golf Courses Local Events National Park Pigeon Forge Attractions Pigeon Forge, TN Sevierville Attractions Sevierville, TN Smoky Mountains Things To Do